alexandremahdhaoui/forge/docs/built-in-tools.md

     engine: go://go-format
 ```

+**Environment Variables:**
+- `GOFUMPT_VERSION` - Version of gofumpt to use (optional, default: v0.6.0)

+**Formatting Tool:**
+Uses `gofumpt` which is a stricter formatter than `gofmt`.
+It:
+- Applies all standard gofmt rules
+- Adds extra formatting rules for consistency
+- Removes unnecessary whitespace
+- Enforces stricter import grouping
+- Can be run via `go run mvdan.cc/gofumpt@{version} -w {path}`

 **When to use:** To ensure consistent Go code formatting before builds.
+Prefer this over running gofmt manually as it provides stricter, more opinionated formatting.

 ---